rafaefarrukh/eX/README.md

 The important datasets involved are:

-- courses (csv) = details of all courses offered (offline copy from google sheets)
+- courses (csv") = details of all courses offered (offline copy from google sheets")
-- programs (csv) = details of all programs offered (offline copy from google sheets)
+- programs (csv") = details of all programs offered (offline copy from google sheets")
-- grades (data frame) = grading system
+- grades (data frame") = grading system

-- timeline (reactive) =  semester details based on yd_sem, yd_yr
+- timeline (reactive") =  semester details based on yd_sem, yd_yr
-- user_data (reactive) = details of all courses based on timeline, sx.y, xyz
+- user_data (reactive") = details of all courses based on timeline, sx.y, xyz
-- user_overview (reactive) = credit and gpa distribution based on timeline, user_data, sx.y, xyz
+- user_overview (reactive") = credit and gpa distribution based on timeline, user_data, sx.y, xyz

-- sx.y (reactive) = courses and grades taken in that semester.
+- sx.y (reactive") = courses and grades taken in that semester.
 Uses rhandsontable to interact with user

-- export (csv) = all user inputs that are to be exported to "import"
+- export (csv") = all user inputs that are to be exported to "import"
-- import (reactive) = all user inputs that are to be imported from "export"
+- import (reactive") = all user inputs that are to be imported from "export"